Call Tariffs and Pricing for Telecom Resellers

 - Is there a per-class markup?
 If no tariff is assigned, a fixed margin on your wholesale cost can be applied instead

-Getting this chain right means every call is rated correctly, every time.
+Getting this chain right means calls are rated consistently against your tariffs.
 The tariff configuration guide explains each step in detail.

 Per-Class Markups